MAIntermediate award(s): PG Cert, PG Dip

 Semester 2 optional modules

-Delivered by a former practitioner, this module introduces students to the various forms and purposes of communication in conflict zones, covering the main actors, including government, NGOs, military, media, and increasingly 'the public'.
+This module introduces students to the various forms and purposes of communication in conflict zones, covering the main actors, including government, NGOs, military, media, and increasingly 'the public'.
 It explores the history and development of war reporting and propaganda, and examines the use of communication during insurgencies and peacekeeping.
 It also examines the 'CNN effect' and whether the development of 24-hour media coverage has impacted decision-making at a political and operational level, including the effect of television coverage on complex crises.
 Finally, the module questions the way that war and conflict is portrayed in film and literature, as well as in print and broadcast journalism.

 AssessmentForms of assessment will include: Role-play scenarios, briefs, written reports, poster presentations, group projects, dissertation, longer essays, case studies, research proposal, short analyses of global events, short review papers, practical data gathering exercises, short abstracts of core course readings.